General Purpose Data Pipelines: Transforms#

 `[INDEX]_[tablename].sql

-is a number that indicates the order of execution and [tablename]
+Where [INDEX] is a number that indicates the order of execution and [tablename] is the name of

 the table.

-transforms croup as an example:
+Let’s take the fees transforms croup as an example:

 src/op_analytics/transforms/fees